The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

   - date: 2021-10-26T01:30:02.246Z
     message: Created page
 ---
+**THIS GUIDE HAS NOT YET BEEN UPDATED FOR PATCH 6.0 (ENDWALKER).
+PLEASE DO NOT USE THIS FOR LEARNING THE CLASS UNTIL IT DENOTES IT HAS BEEN UPDATED FOR 6.0 AND THIS DISCLAIMER HAS BEEN REMOVED.**

 # Introduction

 This guide will cover some Shadowbringers Red Mage optimization concepts and principles that aren’t covered in the basic job guide.
 The intended audience include: